 Can I charge different rates for the BAR-97 and BAR-OIS inspection?

 Yes, as long as the customer is informed prior to beginning the inspection.
 Inspection prices also must be posted.

-How have the OBD inspection failure criteria changed?
+What are the OBD inspection failure criteria?

 Section 3340.42.2 of the California Code of Regulations lists possible failure criteria for OBD II-equipped vehicles.
 The new readiness monitor standards were implemented on both the BAR-97 EIS and the BAR-OIS after the BAR-OIS equipment was required statewide.
 BAR notified stations prior to monitor change.
 The failure criteria include the following:

 - MIL does not illuminate when the ignition is on and the engine is off

 - MIL illuminates continuously or flashes with the engine running

 - OBD system reports the MIL as commanded on